 Then from a powershell:

 It is possible that on your Missouri S&T S-Drive this client will not run properly.
-This is not a fault with the client, but rather the school's S-Drive implimentation changing some file permissions during run time.
+This is not a fault with the client, but rather the school's S-Drive implementation changing some file permissions during run time.
 We cannot control this.
 Instead, we recommend cloning your repo outside the S-Drive and use an SCP program like WinSCP to edit the files in Windows using whatever IDE you want if you want to code in Windows, but compile in Linux.

 The only file you should ever modify to create your AI is the

 ai.js file.
 All the other files are needed for the game to work.
 In addition, you should never be creating your own instances of the Game's classes, nor should you ever try to modify their variables.
 Instead, treat the Game and its members as a read only structure that represents the game state on the game server.
-You interact with it by calling the game functions.
+You interact with it by calling the game object functions.